janveverka/MitHgg/PhotonTree/README.txt

   * 28.11.
 04:00 - Made a dumper that is an exacutable based on the MvaCategoryReader
   * 28.11.
 00:45 - Josh implemented the stochastic smearing and E-dependent
   corrections
+  * 27.11.       - Implemented lepton arbitration for the sttH lep category
   * 27.11.       - Checked that the MuonIDMod for VH-lep-tag stores more than one muon.
   * 27.11.       - Removed the jet veto from the thight VH-lep tag dilepton selection.
   * 26.11.
 18:40 - Updated the VHHadTag selection - merging b-tag cats into one